shahednasser/cross-post-notion/README.md

     - `original_article_url` (refers to the property holding the canonical url of the article)
     - `tags` (the property's value in Notion should be a list of tag names separated by a comma.
 The tag name can either be tag slug or display name)
     - `subtitle`
+- `medium`: A JSON object with all the configurations related to Medium.
+These are:
+  - `should_publish`: A boolean value indicating whether the article should be created in dev.to as a draft or it should be published.
+  - `should_notify_followers`: A boolean value indicating whether your followers should be notified about the article.
+  - `properties`: A JSON object that allows you to override the name of the properties in Notion to pull the values of frontmatter fields.
+You can set the following properties:
+    - `title`
+    - `tags` (the property's value in Notion should be a list of tag names separated by a comma.)
+    - `canonical_url`

 ### Environment Variables when Loading Configurations from a Custom File